 Four or five larger postholes lined the interior of the wall, just to the north of it.
 During the excavation in 1994 a posthole appeared below B1Sa/10, and was called B1T/35.
 It was not very distinct at the level of Building 2, and may indeed originate in an earlier phase, but may have been reused here.
-Further east, B1Sc/2 was followed by B1Sc/52 and /3.
-The top of posthole B1Sc/53 appeared in B1Sc/49.
+98 Further east, B1Sc/2 was followed by B1Sc/52 and /3.
+The top of posthole B1Sc/53 appeared in B1Sc/3.
+The easternmost posthole was designated B1Sc/49.
 B1Sc/2 and /3 were also visible in the upper layers, and may have been reused in Building 1.